-On June 11, 2001, we reached a definitive agreement to acquire the remaining assets of the minimally invasive surgical business of Imagyn Medical Technologies, Inc. that we did not acquire in November 2000 (the "second Imagyn acquisition").
-The results of operations of the acquired business are included in our consolidated results from July 6, 2001, the date of acquisition.
-The new products, with expected annual revenues of \$18.0 to million based on the average market price of our common stock over the 2-day period before and after the terms of the acquisition were agreed to and announced.
+CONMED common stock, valuing the transaction at \$29.9 million based on the average market price of our common stock over the 2-day period before and after the terms of the acquisition were agreed to and announced.
 Goodwill associated with the second Imagyn acquisition aggregated approximately \$26.7 million.
 In accordance with the transition provisions of SFAS 142, this goodwill has not been amortized.
-As discussed in Note 11, during the third and fourth quarters of 2001 we incurred certain nonrecurring costs aggregating approximately \$1.5 million in connection with the second Imagyn acquisition which are included in cost of sales.
-The second Imagyn acquisition did not have a material effect on earnings per share in the year ended December 2001.
+As discussed in Note 11, during the third and fourth quarters of 2001 we incurred certain nonrecurring costs aggregating approximately \$1.5 million in connection with the second Imagyn acquisition did not have a material effect on earnings per share in the year ended December 2001.